russellgeoff/mkaz.github.io/_posts/2014-02-13-hands-on-introduction-to-dogecoin.md

 I have a degree in math and stats so crypto-currencies interested me from the math and technical side; but I didn't really see much practicality in them and a little too much anarchy.

 However, Dogecoin came along and dismissed the notions of being practical and trying to be a legitimate alternative-currency and was having fun with it.
-A lot less overthrow-the-governments and a lot more &#8220;to the moon&#8221; silliness.
+A lot less overthrow-the-governments and a lot more &#8220;to the moon" silliness.
 They made it approachable and set a fairly low bar so most people can participate.

 I started to read a bit more about Dogecoin and even made a sad first attempt to use it.
 I downloaded the wallet, scratched my head while it took hours to sync and then it didn't really do anything.
 It wasn't until last week my coworkers [@TooTallNate][1] and [@rauchg][2] were playing with it that I got anywhere.
 Nate gave me a couple of pointers and got me started.